benjbuch/octo_waffle/part_01-basic_interactions.md

 type meanwhile, will be evaluated *after* the current command has completed.

-In case a line is (syntactically) incomplete after you hit the return key, R will continue the next line with a ‘+’ waiting for you to complete the command.
+In case a line is syntactically incomplete after you hit the return key, R will continue the next line with a ‘+’ waiting for you to complete the command.

 > If at any point you want to abort the execution of a running command,
 > or if you cannot figure out how to correctly complete the current line
-> of input, hit Ctrl + C.
+> of input, hit Ctrl + C (Linux or macOS command line).
+In RStudio, the
+> Escape key will work on all operating systems.

+If you want to recall, (modify) and re-execute a previous command, you can navigate the command history by using the up- and down-arrow keys on your keyboard.
+In RStudio, you can access your command history in the ‘History’ pane, which is next to the ‘Environment’ pane by default.

 You quit the R session with the command `q()` or `quit()`.
+In RStudio, you may simply close the window.

 ## Code and Comments